Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 For example, Steelcase offers a limited global warranty on all furniture, including the Leap and Gesture task chairs.
 These chairs do cost more than other seating options, but the warranty will cover repairs, replacements, and any shipping costs.

 When you buy used office furniture, you won’t be able to tell how old it is, where it’s from, who was using it, and most importantly, how they were using it.

-While you may be able to find used furniture in great condition, the chances of buying used furniture that’s dirty, dinged-up, or defective are very likely.
+While you may be able to find used furniture in great condition, the chances of buying used furniture that’s dirty, dinged-up or defective are highly likely.

 Used office furniture may cost less upfront, but newer furniture will last longer.
 Office furniture is prone to normal wear and tear, and parts like mechanisms and fabrics will eventually wear out.

 If you buy a used workstation that’s already five years old, it may only last a few more years.
 On the other hand, if you buy a newer workstation that’s covered by a warranty, you may never have to buy another workstation ever again.

 Additionally, used office furniture is more likely to have hidden defects, such as a compressed seat cushion or broken armrests.
 These defects won’t be covered by any type of warranty, and you probably won’t be able to find any replacement parts either.